Birgit Senff

 Birgit Senff is a retired German artistic gymnast.
 In 1981 she won a silver medal in the vault at the European Championships and a team bronze at the world championships.
-She missed the 1984 Summer Olympics due to their boycott by the Soviet block and competed at the Friendship Games instead, winning a silver medal with the East German team.
+She missed the 1984 Summer Olympics due to their boycott by the Soviet bloc and competed at the Friendship Games instead, winning a silver medal with the East German team.

 Nationally, she won the vault in 1981, 1983 and 1984 and the uneven bars in 1984.